ramzibou0735/aerial-autonomy-stack/supplementary/SETUP_AVIONICS.md

 > [!NOTE]
 > Skip this step if you are using ArduPilot

+On the Jetson Baseboard's Orin NX, under "Settings" -> "Network", configure the "PCI Ethernet" connection to "Manual" with IPv4 with address 10.10.1.44 and netmask 255.255.255.0

+Connect the Pixhawk 6X to the ground station with the USB-C port next to the RJ-45 port

-- Access QGroundControl -> Analyze Tools -> MAVLink console
+- Access QGroundControl -> "Analyze Tools" -> "MAVLink console"
-- Copy-and-paste the following commands (to assign an IP the PX4 autopilot (e.g., 10.10.1.33) and let the `uxrce_dds_client` connect to the Orin NX (e.g., on IP 10.10.1.44) using namespace "Drone1")
+- Copy-and-paste the following commands (these will assign an IP the PX4 autopilot (e.g., 10.10.1.33) and let the `uxrce_dds_client` connect to the Orin NX (e.g., on IP 10.10.1.44) using namespace "Drone1")
 - Re-start the autopilot

 ```sh